CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

 Files matched by the flags `--include` or `--custom_hooks`, and not matched by the flag `--exclude` will be included in the coverage report.
-It is recommended to disable coverage report generation during fuzzing, because of a substantial overhead that it adds.
+It is recommended to disable coverage report generation during fuzzing, because of the substantial overhead that it adds.

 ### Coverage report directory